Platinum credit cards

-Compare platinum credit card options to enjoy premium perks such as higher earn rates for rewards.
+Compare platinum credit cards and see how to get premium perks such as higher earn rates for rewards.

 Platinum credit card comparison

 Why should you choose a platinum credit card?

 The prestige and features of a platinum credit card can give you extra value if you spend regularly, travel frequently or use your credit card for additional perks.
 Platinum credit card features and benefits are a cut above those offered by standard or gold credit cards and often include: